NEMETHY: From rubble to petroruble: towards the birth of a new monetary order?

 According to Pozsar, “When this crisis (and war) is over, the US dollar should be much weaker and, on the flipside, the renminbi much stronger, backed by a basket of commodities.”

 In my opinion, the Chinese are much more natural allies with Russia in this form of monetary/commodity warfare than allies in the military sense.
-You may recall that in February, 2022, Russian President Vladimir Putin and China’s president Xi Jinping signed a joint statement calling for a new world order.
+You may recall that in February, 2022, Russian President Vladimir Putin and Chinese President Xi Jinping signed a joint statement calling for a new world order.
 The Chinese have made no secret of their desire to carve out a global role for the yuan.

 If Bretton Woods III were to emerge over time, it would undermine the exorbitant privilege of the US dollar’s current status as the world’s reserve currency.
 Furthermore, if Pozsar is right, the deflationary impulse of Bretton Woods II (globalisation, free trade, etc.) will turn into an inflationary impulse (autarky, duplication of supply chains, etc.)

-In no way should this article be interpreted as predicting sudden collapse of the US dollar in the short- to medium-term.
+In no way should this article be interpreted as predicting sudden collapse of the US dollar in the short to medium term.
 The US dollar remains extremely dominant, both in trade and reserve currency functions; a more likely scenario is long-term erosion.

 Currently the Chinese and Russians seem to be playing the currency game more creatively than the Americans.
 The Fed has painted itself into a corner on inflation.
 We are still in the early stages of a long-term decline of the US dollar.
 While the trend is inescapable, it is not irreversible: an economic implosion in Russia or real estate crisis in China, for example, could slow or reverse the trend.

-Think of the world monetary order today as a game, where the rules are changing all the time—not suddenly –but gradually—there is no referee.
+Think of the world monetary order today as a game, where the rules are changing all the time – not suddenly, but gradually – there is no referee.
 You have to figure out how the rules evolve as you go along, adding to the challenge of the game.

 Les Nemethy is the CEO and founder of Euro-Phoenix Financial Advisors Ltd. and a former World Banker